anton-srk/DS-mit686x/README.md

 # DS-mit686x

-This repository contains a bunch of MITx 6.86 course homeworks
+This repository contains a bunch of MITx 6.86 course homeworks.